tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 “Huh?”

 "Put it in your backpack, idiot.”
 I was just warning him of my past mistakes.

-I DID have my dad's expensive watch, and some kicks I bought with money from a summer job before I left home.
+I DID have my dad's expensive watch, and some shoes I bought with money from a summer job before I left home.

 I lost both of them because I failed to hide them.

 Elizabeth and Mari, two older girls I thought I could trust, were now proud owners of my shit.